jhechtf/lazy-new-file/README.md

 Lazy new file allows you to quickly create a new file based on the path of the currently open file in your editor.

+Create one or multiple files in any project, quickly and easily.

 ## Contributes

 Contributes the following: